bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

     >
     > * "testnet" - all  requests are submitted to the testing Bitmark blockchain, which is normally used for testing and development activities.

-* Create a new Bitmark account:
+* Create a new Bitmark account

     ```js
     let account = new sdk.Account();
     ```

-* Retrieve the Account number:
+* Retrieve the Account number

     ```js
     let account_number = account.getAccountNumber();
     ```

-* Retrieve the Account seed:
+* Retrieve the Account seed
     ```js
     let seed = account.getSeed();
     ```
-* Retrieve the Account recovery phrase:
+* Retrieve the Account recovery phrase
     ```js
     let phrase = account.getRecoveryPhrase();
     ```